 Do you need to use flashbacks in a novel?

 Absolutely not.
-In fact, if you can tell the story without them then so much the better.
+If you can tell the story without them then so much the better.

 So if the episode from a character’s past can be told in a few lines of exposition (telling it, not showing it) then that is what you should do.